sagarbatra01/neat-cars/README.md

 First each species is sorted based on its species score.
 The species score is calculated using a score function that the user can redefine in *config.py*.
 After this a percentage of the species are selected to survive.
 Out of these species, a percentage of individuals are selected.
 These percentages can also be modified in the configuration file.

 ### Reproduction
-To maintain the population size, the survivors must reproduce in order to replace the removed individuals.
+To maintain the population size, the survivors must reproduce in order to replace the individuals removed in the selection phase.
 The reproduction works as following:

 1. Two random parents are selected from the survivors.
 2. Create a child neural network.